 have to leave your home by the end of this notice and your landlord

-cant force you out.
+cant force you out, unless you are a sole lodger sharing the dwelling unit with your landlord.
 If you havent moved by the end of this

-period, only then can the landlord can begin the legal eviction process.
+period, only then can the landlord can begin the court eviction process.

 Talk to the Tenants Union when you get your notice and see if its

 a legal notice and what you should do about it.

 If you are covered by the San Francisco Rent Ordinance, you can only be evicted for one of 16 just causes and the eviction notice must state what cause the landlord has.

 If the tenant doesn't move by the end of the first eviction notice, the landlords goes to court and issues a 2nd eviction notice called an Unlawful Detainer.
 Tenants will then receive a Summons and Complaint For Unlawful Detainer.
 YOU MUST RESPOND TO THIS IN FIVE DAYS or you will lose your right to a hearing on your eviction and the eviction will move much quicker.
 You begin counting the 5 days the day after you receive the Summons; weekends and holidays count as days, but the 5 days cannot end on a weekend or holiday.
 If you do not respond, you will lose automatically.

 You respond to the Summons by completing a court form called an Answer.
 Your answer must be filed on this form, it must be typewritten, and you must follow certain legal procedures.
 The Eviction Defense Collaborative, will help you complete the paperwork and file an Answer.
 You must go there in person.